Skip to content

 2. Document Classification

 A keyword-based classifier handles 60-70% of cases.
 The remaining 30% requires a machine learning model trained on thousands of annotated examples.
-Those examples must be collected, labeled, reviewed, and maintained as document formats evolve.
+Those examples must be collected, labelled, reviewed, and maintained as document formats evolve.

 3. Business Rule Engine